Schifferstadt (Frederick, Maryland)

 Schifferstadt, Also known as Scheifferstadt, is the oldest standing house in Frederick, Maryland.
 Built in 1758, it is one of the nation's finest examples of German-Georgian colonial architecture.
 It was designated a National Historic Landmark in 2016.
+Home to the Frederick County Landmarks Foundation, the site is open to visitors on weekends from April through December as a local history and architectural museum.

 History

 The stone house was completed in 1758 as were the three cast iron five-plate stoves used to heat the rooms.
 Only one survives.
-The house stands on land settled by German immigrant farmer Josef Brunner (later alternately spelled 'Bruner' and 'Brooner') in 1736.
+The house stands on land settled by German immigrant farmers Josef and Cathrina Brunner (later alternately spelled 'Bruner' and 'Brooner') in 1736.
 In time, Brunner purchased 303 acre of a 7,000-acre tract land known as "Tasker's Chance" from Frederick Town (current-day Frederick) developer Daniel Dulany.
-Brunner named the property after Klein Schifferstadt, his home town in the Rhineland-Palatinate region of southwestern Germany near Mannheim.
-Brunner's older sons purchased adjacent farms, bringing the total owned by the family to about 1000 acres.
+Brunner named the property after Klein Schifferstadt, their home town in the Rhineland-Palatinate region of southwestern Germany near Mannheim.
+Three grown sons and two married daughters settled on nearby parcels.
+The Brunners first built a log cabin, but after 17 years in the log house, Joseph sold Schifferstadt to his son, Elias, then 30.
+In 1758 Elias and his wife Albertina built the stone house that has stood for 260 years and today is a prized feature of Frederick’s early days.

 Brunner built a log house on the site, cleared land, established a farm and lived there for several years.
-In 1753, he sold the property to his youngest son Elias, who clearly prospered enough to build the fairly large stone house that stands today.
-Josef moved into the nearby town of Frederick and is thought to have died later that year.
+Brunner died Feb 17, 1753, and the property ultimately went to his youngest son Elias, who clearly prospered enough to build the fairly large stone house that stands today.
+Josef had moved into the nearby town of Frederick possibly because of ill health as the property was some distance from town at the time.

 Architecture

 The sandstone for Schifferstadt's two-foot-thick walls may have come from a local quarry near Walkersville Maryland.
 The hand-hewn wood beams were pinned together with wooden pegs.
 Above the windows and doors on the first floor of the building are reinforcing stone arches, supporting the outside walls above them.
 The roof is considered to be unusual with kick-up, or flared eaves.
 The house has a large "wishbone" chimney, gathering flues from all four fireplaces into one chimney.
 In the parlor and upstairs bedrooms were three "Five Plate" cast iron boxes that kept most of the house warm.
 Also called jamb stoves, these were parts of a clean, energy-efficient radiant heating system, fed by fireplaces in the center hall.
 One is still there—the only one anywhere known still to be in its original place—and is the basis for dating the house at 1758 because of the date cast into the plates.
-Much of the original construction and detailing survives, showing particular examples of German influence, including a tightly winding staircase to the second floor.
+Much of the original construction and detailing survives, showing particular examples of German influence, including a narrow efficient staircase to the second floor.
 Schifferstadt is known to be the finest existing example of German colonial architecture in the United States.